squidfunk/mkdocs-material/docs/tutorials/social/custom.md

-    To include an event date and location, it makes sense to use information in the page header, where you might also specify that your custom card layout it to be used.
+    To include an event date and location, it makes sense to use information in the page header, where you might also specify that your custom card layout is to be used.
 Create a page with the following content:

     ```yaml
     ---